JoshUndefined/JoshUndefined.github.io/_drafts/2025-07-22-destiny-2-s27-thoughts.md

 helped me to perform more effectively.
 - Just wanted to complain, audio is incredibly important to me.

+## The Raid:
+- Overall, and especially for the final boss, it feels very good to have mechanics that reward efficient execution with faster, consistent paths to damage.
+In addition, efficient management of the damage extension mechanics allow for very manageable two phases and extremely safe three phases
+- Contest aside (I'm curious and following the discussion on potential power delta discrepancies), the normal raid was very fun and engaging and not (yet) a mindless experience.
+You will die, you will fail mechanics, and you will wipe your team.
+- At first, I was shocked to see Tier 1 gear dropping from the Raid (and even more shocked to hear that included Contest).
+But I am definitely okay with lower tiers dropping to incentivize trying to increase difficulty with the feats themselves.
+I would also be okay with Tier 2 as the base level for drops in a raid.
+- *The boss animations...*

 ## Loadout swapping during the raid:
 *opinions*
 - I actually welcome swaps as a game mechanic and part of the skill ceiling.
 "Menu play" doesn't bother me, I'm a nerd